Psychologists have a high success rate when helping people with anxiety.

 - Specific Phobia.
 A phobia is an intense and irrational fear about a particular object or situation.
 Often, exposure to the feared situation, person or thing can spark a panic attack or other unpleasant fear reactions.
 The fear can cause people to go to extreme lengths to avoid having to confront the object of their fear, which can interfere with their daily living.

 - Social Phobia.
 This is extreme discomfort or fear in social settings.
 The person reports dying of embarrassment and fears being judged.
-At Rose Park Psychology, the person to see for such an issue is Dr Remy McCubbin, who has a special interest in this area.
 Some people with Social Phobia can become depressed, often because of the social withdrawal that follows from this disorder.

 - Obsessive-Compulsive Disorder (OCD).
 Everyone is familiar with OCD, which has entered into common vernacular.
 For some this is mild and indicates perhaps an excessive orderliness and perfectionism.
 But some people with this condition experience intrusive and unwanted thoughts such as fears of contamination, of not locking the house properly, of committing violent acts, or repetitive thoughts of bizarre sexual images.
 These intrusive thoughts are called obsessions.
 People with obsessions may perform elaborate rituals (that is, enact compulsions) like washing hands or checking things over and over.
 These rituals are usually time-consuming and interfere with normal life.
 People with this disorder are often extremely embarrassed about it and keep it a secret from others.
 Hoarding disorder and excoriation (skin-picking) disorder, and body dysmorphic disorder (when people have an excessive and irrational fear that they have a defect in their physical appearance) and trichotillomania (hair-pulling disorder) are included in this category.